Higher Degrees by Research

 Identifying your area of research and supervisor

-Step 3 of the Adelaide Graduate Centre’s admission application process requires you to select your preferred area of research and supervisor within the Faculty of Engineering, Computer and Mathematical Sciences.
+After checking you comply with all Entry Requirements (Step 1) of the Adelaide Graduate Centre’s Admission and/or Scholarship Application Process go to Step 2 Find a Supervisor.
+Select your preferred area of research and supervisor within the Faculty of Engineering, Computer and Mathematical Sciences.

 To do so, you’ll need to: